fabacab/inline-gdocs-viewer/readme.txt

 === Plugin Name ===
 Contributors: meitar
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=TJLPJYXHSRBEE&lc=US&item_name=Inline%20Google%20Spreadsheet%20Viewer&item_number=Inline%20Google%20Spreadsheet%20Viewer&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted
-Tags: Google Docs, Google, Spreadsheet, shortcode Requires at least: 3.3
+Tags: Google Docs, Google, Spreadsheet, shortcode, Chart, data, visualization, infographics Requires at least: 3.3
 Tested up to: 4.0
-Stable tag: 0.5.1
+Stable tag: 0.6
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Embeds a public Google Spreadsheet in a WordPress post or page as an HTML table.
+Embeds a public Google Spreadsheet in a WordPress post or page as an HTML table or interactive chart.

 == Description ==

+Easily turn data stored in a Google Spreadsheet into a beautiful interactive chart or graph, a sortable and searchable table, or both!

-Fetches a publicly shared Google Spreadsheet using a `[gdoc key=""]` WordPress shortcode, then renders it as an HTML table, embedded in your blog post or page.
-The only required parameter is `key`, which specifies the document you'd like to retrieve.
-Optionally, you can also strip a certain number of rows (e.g., `strip="3"` omits the top 3 rows of the spreadsheet) and you can supply a table `summary`, `<caption>` and customized `class` value.
+The Inline Google Spreadsheet Viewer fetches a publicly shared Google Spreadsheet using a `[gdoc key=""]` WordPress shortcode, then renders it as an HTML table or interactive chart, embedded in your blog post or page.
+The only required parameter is `key`, which specifies the document you'd like to retrieve and will render a feature-rich table.
+Additional parameters let you customize how you display your data in the table, or transforms the table into an interactive bar chart, pie chart, or other information visualization.

 Your spreadsheet must be shared [using either the "Public on the web" or "Anyone with the link" options](https://support.google.com/drive/?p=visibility_options&hl=en_US).
 Currently, private Google Spreadsheets or Spreadsheets shared with "Specific people" are not supported.